 Kara Brockmeyer is a litigation partner in the firm’s Washington D.C. office, where she represents companies and individuals in anti-corruption, fraud and related government investigations and internal investigations, and advises on deal due diligence and compliance matters.
 She is a member of the White Collar & Regulatory Defense and Strategic Crisis Response and Solutions Groups.

 Ms. Brockmeyer is a recognized international expert on the FCPA and corporate compliance programs.
-She is ranked as a leading lawyer by Chambers Global (2022) and Chambers USA (2022), where she is praised for her “superior commercial awareness,” her “deep knowledge of the subtleties of FCPA work, great leadership skills” and her “great awareness of differences in business culture.”
+She is ranked as a leading lawyer by Chambers Global (2023) and Chambers USA (2022), where she is praised for her “superior commercial awareness,” her “deep knowledge of the subtleties of FCPA work, great leadership skills” and her “great awareness of differences in business culture.”
 She is said to possess “enviable experience in major anticorruption investigations” and “expertise counseling clients on FCPA compliance programs.”
-Ms. Brockmeyer is also recommended by The Legal 500 US (2021) and by The Legal 500 Latin America (2022).
+Ms. Brockmeyer is also recommended by The Legal 500 US (2021) and by The Legal 500 Latin America (2023), where she is said to have “an excellent ability to simplify and manage the most complex cases and situations in an efficient and clear manner.”

 Since joining Debevoise in 2017, Ms. Brockmeyer has advised numerous public companies, senior executives and other clients in government investigations and internal investigations, with a particular focus on anti-corruption and accounting issues.
 She regularly advises clients on their compliance obligations, including corporate governance and the design and implementation of compliance programs and internal controls.
 She is a frequent speaker and commentator on compliance and corporate governance topics, as well as anti-corruption and regulatory enforcement issues.